Dylan-B-Johnson/Knox-County-Covid-19-Risk-Assesment/README.md

 # COVID-19 Risk Assesment for Knox County
-COVID-19_School_Risk.py allows you to view the latest Knox County COVID-19 data, as well as calculate the expected number of people in a group of a given size that would have COVID-19 and be asymptomatic.
+COVID-19_School_Risk.py allows you to view the latest Knox County COVID-19 data, as well as calculate the expected number of people in a group of a given size that would have COVID-19 and be asymptomatic/presymptomatic.

 This project scrapes its data from the Knox County Health Department at: https://covid.knoxcountytn.gov/case-count.html at the time the program is run.